-The Franz Weinhappel Room of Local History and Genealogy features a number of materials related to the historical and cultural development of Hohenwald and Lewis County.
+The Franz Weinhappel Room of Local History and Genealogy features materials related to the historical and cultural development of Hohenwald and Lewis County.
 All materials are non-circulating and cannot be checked out.

-This collection includes selected histories of the area, published family histories, microfilmed newspapers, research material for genealogists, and how-to-books related to the same subject.
-Although Lewis County is the primary focus of this collection, materials on parent-counties and areas from which Tennesseans came prior to settling in Tennessee are also available.
+This collection includes selected histories of the area, published family histories, microfilmed newspapers, research material for genealogists, and how-to books related to the same subject.
+Although Lewis County is the primary focus of this collection, materials on parent counties and areas from which Tennesseans lived before settling in Tennessee are also available.

 Lewis County Virtual Archive

-Items within this online collection are digitized items from manuscript and photograph collections at the Lewis County Public Library and Archives.
-Please note that only a small subset of the library and archives’ collections have been digitized.
+Items within this online collection are digitized items from the manuscript and photograph collections at the Lewis County Public Library and Archives.
+Please note that only a small subset of our collections have been digitized.

 To visit the Lewis County Virtual Archive, please visit: https://archive.org/details/@lewislibrary.

 A fee will be charged for photocopies.
-Please note that not all materials may be available for reproduction.
+Please note that not all materials are available for reproduction.
 All photocopies are subject to U. S. Copyright Law (Title 17, United States Code).

 Please credit the Lewis County Public Library and Archives if you use any reproductions of materials for public use (including social media).

-Library and Archives staff are happy to do a search (15 minutes) for a specific, limited request for information.
-For example, if you provide the name and date of a death, the staff will search for the obituary.
+Library and Archives staff are happy to search (15 minutes) for a specific, limited request for information.
+For example, if you provide the name and death date, the staff will search for the obituary.
 However, due to staff limitations, in-depth research requests cannot be honored.